 Do your students love to tell the class exactly what they think!?
 Are they reading Fault Lines in the Constitution by Cynthia and Sanford Levinson?
-Then, we have a competition just for them!
+Then, we have a competition just for them—and you!

->

-> How does it work?
+How does it work?

->

-> First, students should read Fault Lines in the Constitution (Peachtree Publishers/Listening Library) and the authors’ blog.
+First, students, teachers, and librarians should look at Fault Lines in the Constitution (Peachtree Publishers/Listening Library) and the authors’ blog.
 Then, they write a blog post relating a current event or issue to a topic in the book or to a flaw they see in the US Constitution.

->

-> Entries can take a stand, propose alternatives or raise questions for discussion.
+Entries can take a stand, propose alternatives or raise questions for discussion.
 They should not be politically partisan.

 Three winning blog posts will be featured on www.faultlinesintheconstitution.com, and each winner’s school will receive a free 20-minute Skype visit with co-authors Cynthia and Sanford Levinson!